-- A fully-funded strategic initiative allowing the Chamber to focus on economic development opportunities over the next five years
+Raise $3.9 million and create a fully-funded strategic initiative allowing the Chamber to focus on economic development opportunities over the next five years.

 In 2019, Convergent conducted a feasibility study for the Chamber interviewing almost 60 business and community leaders.
 Through this study, it was determined that the Chamber held Asking Rights® with targeted existing investors and potential investors.
 The organization’s credibility, outcomes, and fundraising skills were held in positive regard, with 90 percent of potential investors recognizing the Chamber’s purpose and results achieved over the past few years.
 A quiet phase funding goal of $3.9 million was set for the capital campaign.

 In 2020, fundraising got underway.
 On March 15, 2020, the Chamber suspended all activities due to the COVID-19 pandemic.
 The initial plan was to pause the campaign for at least 30 days as the country shut down to slow the spread of the virus.
 As the shutdown continued into May, Convergent maintained close contact with Chamber Vice President of Economic Development Horton Hobbs and the campaign co-chairs with a goal of resuming the campaign as soon as safely possible.
 In June, the campaign restarted.
 It was a definite shift in paradigm for fundraising in 2020.